 "Capernaum," was a winner at Cannes and different film festivals around the globe plus received an Oscar nomination for best foreign film.

 Set in Lebanon.
 A young boy has his handcuffs removed and requested to move closer to a judge We soon learn the boy has been imprisoned for stabbing someone, but he is here with a lawyer because he is suing his parents.
 From this point we are taken by flashbacks to the events that led to this.

 There is a lot of physical and verbal abuse from his parents who seem to have "lots" of other children mostly younger.
 Zain is most attached to a young sister whose marriage is being arranged by his parents.
 Soon after Zain runs away and before long comes to an arrangement with an illegal Ethiopian refugee.
 She is a key supporting player and we learn there are others speaking Amharic (subtitled as Ethiopian).
 Illegals are at a disadvantage and are exploited.

 At some point after some serious problems Zain returns to his home in order to get "papers" so he can leave the country, but learns there are no papers as his parents were afraid to leave any traces.
 He also learned that his beloved sister had been married and died as a result of being too young for sexual activity.
 He grabs a knife and does stab the man who killed his sister and is sentenced to five years in prison after his parents testify against him.
-Zain generates some publicity and is given support from a radio station is able to sue his parents.
+Zain generates some publicity and is given support from a radio station allowing him to sue his parents.
 I am reluctant to discuss the end result.

 The film is a really good story and fortunately there was a creative and professional crew to tell it in the best way possible.